strmlineapp-ux/agileflow/src/docs/user-manual.md

 ### 8.2 Service Delivery Management (`/dashboard/service-delivery`)
 This is the central hub for global application settings.
 - **Manage Calendars**: Create, edit, or delete shared calendars using our intuitive card-based system.
 You can reorder calendars by dragging and dropping them, or instantly duplicate any calendar by dragging it onto the "Add New Calendar" (+) button.
-- **Manage Teams**: Create new teams, edit existing team details (name, icon), and assign members and managers.
+- **Manage Teams**: Create new teams, edit existing team details, and manage members.
+To add a user to a team, you can either click the `add_circle` icon on the team's card or simply drag a user from one team card and drop them onto another.
+Dropping a user on the delete icon of a team card will remove them from that team.

 ### 8.3 Team Management (`/dashboard/teams/[teamId]`)
 This page is for managing the specifics of an individual team.